 What is provided for your room?
 Past students have had a single room.
-In addition to a bed, their rooms were equipped with a small refrigerator and hot plate along with a sink and cupboards to store dry food and dishes.
+In addition to a bed, their rooms were equipped with a small refrigerator, kitchenette, desk, bed, closet, table, chair.
 Things from the previous student will be left in your room.
 This is normal!
 You can choose to use these things or to throw them away.